MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 31. Select the **Reset password** button.

-32. On the **Password has been reset** window, you should receive a message indicating that you successfully reset the password for Joni.
+32. On the **Password has been reset** window, you should receive a message indicating that you successfully reset the password for Megan.
 Select **Close**.

 33. Management has recently discovered that Alex Wilber's username may have been compromised.
 As a result, Lynne has been asked to block Alex's account so that no one can sign in with his username until management is able to determine the extent of the issue.
 In the **Active users** list, select the check box to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).  <br/>